junovhs/warden/DESIGN.md

 From ROADMAP.md Philosophy:
 > Every `[x]` feature MUST have a `<!-- test: path::function -->` reference

-This is enforced by `warden roadmap audit --strict`.
+This is enforced by `SlopChop roadmap audit --strict`.

 ### Test Organization